yakostro/eagle_game/GDD.md

 - When instantiated mountain should be placed at a random Y position: from SCREEN_HEIGHT-SPRITE_HEIGHT to SCREEN_HEIGHT-SPRITE_HEIGHT+offset. offset is a variable and == 500 px

 # Stalactite
-- When instantiated stalactite should be placed at a random Y position: from -sprite_height + minimum_stalactite_height to maximum_sprite_height. maximum_sprite_height should be less than sprite_height. minimum_stalactite_height = 300
+- When instantiated stalactite should be placed at a random Y position: from -sprite_height + minimum_stalactite_height to 0
 - the nest could not be placed at the stalactite

 # Floating Island